Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Climate Considerations – Dehumidifier or humidifier?
 Heavy comforter or lightweight comforter?
 Beach towels or ski storage?

-Dorm Essentials You Can Buy Early
+The Dorm Essentials You Can Buy Early

 Please note that this list of recommendations is based on years of advising dorm shoppers and testing dorm essentials.
 All dorm room items listed below meet our strict standards and are highly rated.
-We aim to find Made In The USA and non-toxic items whenever possible!
+We ALWAYS aim to find Made In The USA and non-toxic items whenever possible!

 Dorm Bedding

-Nope, no bedding yet.
+Nope, no bedding yet!
 While TwinXL is the most common dorm bed size, there are too many schools with varying dorm bed sizes these days – everything from Twin to Full XL.
-Please wait to buy any of your dorm bed layers until you are certain of your mattress size.
+Please wait to buy ANY of your dorm bed layers until you are certain of your mattress size.

 Our Dorm Shopping Facebook group tracks all of the best deals on high-quality toxin-free bedding, so as soon as you have your dorm room assignment and bedding size, we’ll let you know what we recommend and when it goes on sale/deal.
+We ONLY recommend toxin-free mattress toppers, mattress pads, mattress encasements and sheets, blankets and comforters.
+After years of running this group and testing these items in our home dorm room, you’ll know you’re choosing the right items for a healthy and comfortable dorm bed.

 Dorm Bathrooms/Showers